Resources

 • The treatment cost before and after hospitalisation should be for the same condition for which the patient was admitted.

 • The expenses for the post-hospitalisation claim will be considered only if they were made during a specified period (for example, 45 to 90 days).
 These days may differ for different insurance companies.
-Any expenses incurred after the mentioned time limit will not be covered by the insurer.
+The insurer will not cover any expenses incurred after the mentioned time limit.

 • For filing a claim, make sure you submit all the necessary documents as requested by the insurer/TPA.